symlex/symlex-docs/docs/framework.md

 #### Web UI ####

 After successful installation, open the site at http://localhost:8081/ and log in as `admin@example.com` using the password `passwd`.

+!!! tip
-If you add `localhost-debug` to your /etc/hosts and access the site with that, it will load in debug mode (you'll see a stack trace and other debug information on the error pages).
+    If you add `localhost-debug` to your `/etc/hosts` and access the site with that, it will load in debug mode (you'll see a stack trace and other debug information on the error pages).

 ![Screenshot](img/login.jpg)